8 menstrual cup MYTHS to look out for

 Are you thinking of using a menstrual cup?

-With the rising popularity of menstrual cups, it can be hard to separate the facts from the fiction, especially with so many misconceptions circulating on the menstrual scene.
+With the rising popularity of menstrual cups, it can be hard to separate the facts from the fiction, especially with so many misconceptions circulating online.

 In this post we’ll dispel some of the most common (and sometimes dangerous) myths that we’ve come across to help you make an informed decision.